Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 - **M.A. in Philosophy (Pontificia Universidad Javeriana de Bogotá)**
   *January 2023 - April 2024*
-  Mastered analytical reasoning, innovation and problem-solving skills, essential for threat detection and incident triage.
-Summa Cum Laude graduate (4.9/5 GPA)
+  Mastered essential skills for cybersecurity such as critical thinking, analytical reasoning, and problem-solving, and demonstrated strong communication abilities, curiosity and attention to detail, through delivery of innovative award-winning thesis and graduating Summa Cum Laude with 4.9/5 GPA.

 - **B.A. in Philosophy (Pontificia Universidad Javeriana de Bogotá)**
   *August 2015 – December 2020*
-  Honed critical thinking, analytical reasoning and effective communication skills, which are directly transferable to cybersecurity (4.6/5 GPA)
+  Honed logical reasoning, communication and critical thinking skills, which are crucial for analyzing and solving security issues, and delivered award-winning thesis focused on establishing a framework for managing risks associated with harmful speech on the Internet, linking academic background to cybersecurity and risk management.

 ## EXPERIENCE